critgames/gameplay/_escaping-wilderun/05-the-twilight-grove.md

 * **Reward and Realization**: They receive the desired key and choose an item (a wooden feather) from an altar, only to discover the chief possessed the actual key.
 * **Unnecessary Effort**: The party understands they completed a quest for a key they didn't need, as Zoro had a conjured key and the chief had the real one.
 * **Considering the Tree and Allies**: The group contemplates revisiting the tree, and some locals express interest in joining their cause.
-* **Army Discussion**: The party considers the possibility of bringing reinforcements with them as they venture further.
-* **Descent Begins**: They make the decision to proceed downwards.
+* **Discussion and Descent**: The party considers the possibility of bringing reinforcements with them as they venture further and  make the decision to proceed downwards.
 * **Guide's Absence**: Their initial guide is no longer accompanying them, having left with the crab.
 * **Forgotten Ally**: The dwarf they had previously freed is still with them, although they had temporarily forgotten about his presence.